 The Gregg Reference Manual — arguably the second most commonly used reference in the court reporting world, The Gregg Reference Manual offers a less expensive and more recent alternative to Morson’s Guide.

 Legal Terminology for Transcription and Court Reporting — a textbook guide to the terminology you’ll find within transcripts.
 There are quite a few online references for these terms as well, but if you’re one of those people who likes a hard copy, this is a worthy investment.

 The Court Reporter’s Reference of Commonly Used Words and Phrases — For all intensive intents and purposes, this is a SUPER handy book for helping identify the misuse of these words and phrases, too!

 UPDATE: I am happy to announce that we have had the pleasure of interviewing THE Margie Wakeman Wells, grammar and punctuation expert for the court reporting industry!
 Her reference manuals have quickly made it to the top of our most recommended resources, and we invite you to head on over to see what she has to say!

 Books/References for General Proofreading + Freelancing

 The Freelancer’s Bible — one of the most common questions we get is whether or not we can help our students establish and manage their businesses as freelancers.
-The answer is YES, and one of the tools we recommend our students have in their arsenals is this book.
+The answer is YES, and this book is one of the tools we recommend our students have in their arsenal.
 At $10 and change, it’s a steal to have all the information you need to run your freelance business at your fingertips.

 McGraw Hill’s Proofreading Handbook (for general proofreading): This comprehensive guide provides you with all the tools of the trade, giving you valuable sample style sheets, proofreading checklists, a list of commonly misspelled words, and a chart of proofreading symbols — everything you need to dot your I’s and cross your T’s.